RobinThijsen/semantic-scss/README.md

 `npm i semantic-scss`

-And import the css:
+And import the css in your css file:

-`import "/semantic-scss/css/sematic-css"`
+`@import "semantic-scss/css/sematic-css";`

 Now you can create your most beautiful semantic html based on our documentation and css will automatically style your components